devspace-sh/devspace/README.md

 <img src="docs/website/static/img/readme/line.svg" height="1">

 #### Option A: You want to use this cluster alone
+If you want to deploy to a remote Kubernetes cluster, make sure your **current kube-context** points to this cluster and tell DevSpace which namespace to use:
 ```bash
 # Tell DevSpace which namespace to use (will be created automatically during deployment)
 devspace use namespace my-namespace
 ```

 #### Option B: You want to share this cluster with your team
+To share a cluster, connect it to [DevSpace Cloud](https://devspace.cloud/docs/cloud/what-is-devspace-cloud) and then create an isolated Kubernetes namespace.
 ```bash
 # Connect your cluster to DevSpace Cloud
 devspace connect cluster # requires login via GitHub or email